ZentaChain/ZentaDex/README.md

 * *ZentaDEX is a full blown Exchange Plattform hosted on the Ethereum-network.
 Its fully integrated in Zentachain poroducts  as [ZentaVault]**(), [Zentalk](http://www.zentalk.chat/) and [ZentaWallet]()*
 * *We provide a secure, integrated and 24/7 supported platform.*
 * *Build an exchange that is frictionless to use, cannot be taken down and owned by the community.*
-* *The team works daily on improvements and you can help*

 *The Platform as you see is just an addon to the whole Zentachain universe.
 If you like you can contact us over E-mail , [Twitter]**(https://twitter.com/zentachain) or [Telegram](https://t.me/ZentachainOfficialChat).
 Our Team will help you out!*

 <!-- LICENSE -->
 ### *License*
 *Distributed under the MIT License.
 See `LICENSE` for more information.*

 *[This project is under active development, there may be breaking changes.]*